E The Profit

 E The Profit: Honestly, I’ve always been a fan of music.
 When I finally gotten the opportunity to do it, I was a little hesitant at first.
 I was like maybe this is not for me.
 I wasn’t taken it too serious.
 But I got in the studio the first time and that really changed everything for me.

 So, it’s a different place.
-That’s really were I get most of my influence from.
+That’s really where I get most of my influence from.
 Sounding different, being different, it’s because Kentucky is an untapped place, untapped region, with untapped potential.
-So, it’s cool to be one of the frontrunners to come out of the state.
+It’s cool to be one of the frontrunners to come out of the state.

 Kulture Vulturez: How did you originally get introduced into rapping?

-E The Profit: My dude had got a studio session three years ago, he told me to come thru.
-I was like “nah man I’m not really trying to spend any money on a couple hours in the booth, it’s not that serious”.
+E The Profit: My dude had got a studio session three years ago, and he told me to come thru.
+I was like ‘Nah man, I’m not really trying to spend any money on a couple hours in the booth, it’s not that serious.’
 I went through, I heard myself back and I kind of just fell in love with it.
 To be honest, I started making music when I was maybe six.
 I had a tape recorder and a toy piano.
 I use to spit to the piece off of that and just recorded on the tape.

 Kulture Vulturez: Growing up did you ever see yourself getting involved in music?